canertuzluca/JavaSpringBoot-Project-OpenAI-API/README.md

-This repository is connected to the x repository.
+This repository is connected to the (https://github.com/canertuzluca/JavaSpringBoot-Project-2) repository.
 This repository is the second service of a project.
 The first service is in the (https://github.com/canertuzluca/JavaSpringBoot-Project-2) repository.
 In the first repository (https://github.com/canertuzluca/JavaSpringBoot-Project-2) , we implemented the Newspaper Backend Application project.
 In this repository, we implemented the Disaster Detector Backend Application project by writing a different service belonging to the first project.